The Health Department has Moderna, Pfizer and Johnson & Johnson COVID 19 vaccine available

-We are now able to vaccinate those 12 years and older with the Pfizer COVID-19 vaccine.
-Please see our clinic schedule below to make an appointment.
+We are able to vaccinate those 12 years and older with the Pfizer COVID-19 vaccine.
 Minors must have either a parent present or written parental permission to receive vaccine.

 Please be aware that if anyone from the South Milwaukee/St. Francis Health Department calls you we will always identify ourselves and WILL NOT ask for any type of payment for the vaccine.